omundy/learn-javascript/topics/single-page-apps/single-page-apps.md

 ## React adds complexity

-These examples are intended to show the basics, keep in mind that to use React in production
+These examples are intended to show the basics, keep in mind that to use React in production:

 - You need Node / NPM to run...
 - A compiler (e.g. [webpack](https://webpack.js.org/concepts/)) to keep track of dependencies and modules and bundle them into a single Javascript.